How to Break Bad Money Habits

 Habitual cues generally fall into one of five categories: location, time, emotional state, other people, and immediately preceding action.
 If you find yourself doing something over and over again there’s usually a trigger to be found somewhere in one of those five areas.

-In our example the cue is pretty easy to spot: you’re triggered to eat out because it’s dinner time.
+In our example the cue is pretty easy to spot: it's 10:30 and you're at work.
 But in a lot of cases the cue isn’t quite so obvious.
 In order to root out the cue, every time you find yourself engaged in your habit, ask yourself these five questions:

 - Where are you?